-Workflow Committee Charter (2023)
+Workflow Committee Charter (2026)

 Current State

-Both within segments and across the supply chains, workflows in place to deliver information, physical products, and digital products are not well understood, and success is not clearly defined.
-Cross-segment workflows are often siloed, impeding communications, and existing workflows may not deliver on their requirements.
-The impact of remote and hybrid work has increased the importance of effective workflows.
-The platforms and tools used to support both in-person and remote work have also prompted consideration of the privacy and ethics concerns associated with their use.
-Legal requirements, including those of the European Accessibility Act, increasingly rely on workflows that address diversity, inclusion, and accessibility for anyone who is print-disabled.
+Effective workflows are central to facilitating work in remote, in-office, or hybrid environments and sustain productivity when blending or shifting work models.
+Platforms and tools used to support both in-person and remote work have also prompted consideration of the privacy and ethics concerns associated with their use.
+Legal requirements, including those of the Americans with Disabilities Act (ADA) and the European Accessibility Act (EAA), increasingly rely on workflows that address diversity, inclusion, and accessibility for anyone who is print disabled, including those with visual impairments.

 Objectives